d3fc/d3fc/packages/d3fc-series/README.md

 If *mappingFun* is specified, sets the mapping function to the specified function, and returns this series.
 If *mappingFunc* is not specified, returns the current mapping function.

-#### SVG specific properties

 <a name="seriesMulti_decorate" href="#seriesMulti_decorate">#</a> *seriesMulti*.**decorate**(*decorateFunc*)

 If *decorateFunc* is specified, sets the decorator function to the specified function, and returns this series.
 If *decorateFunc* is not specified, returns the current decorator function.

-NOTE: The canvas multi series component does not support decoration, instead you should decorate each of the child series directly.
+With the SVG multi series, the decorate function is invoked once, with the data join selection that creates the outer container.
+With the canvas multi series the decorate function is invoked for each of the associated series.

 #### Canvas specific properties